We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 SPEED

-Speeding is a major contributing factor to car crash fatalities in BC.
+Speeding is a significant contributing factor to car crash fatalities in BC.
 The faster you go, the longer it takes to stop - and the more dangerous the collision can be.

 THE COSTS OF SPEEDING